Cedar Creek Lake (Kentucky): Project history and information

 "This project, first conceived in 1989, will soon result in a recreational and economic jewel for Lincoln County and this region," as said by Kentucky ex-Governor Paul E. Patton during the September 4, 2002, Cedar Creek Dam dedication.
 Cedar Creek Lake was a joint venture of the Kentucky Department of Fish and Wildlife (KDFW), Kentucky Transportation Cabinet (KYTC), and the leaders of Lincoln County—most importantly ex-Judge-Executive John Sims who envisioned the project.
 On February 16, 2003, due to excessive amounts of rain, the lake was filled sooner than predicted.
 This impounded 784 acre of the 14000 acre Cedar Creek watershed, making Cedar Creek Lake the second largest state-controlled lake in Kentucky (with Lake Malone being the largest).

 During the preparations for Cedar Creek Lake, it was decided to leave all trees and brush to provide a habitat for the future lake's many species of fish.
 In areas without trees and brush, cement-filled buckets with arrays of 5 ft wooden sticks protruding out, packaging tarps, anchored downed trees, and other various fish habitat improvement structures were placed to fill in these bald areas.
 Any developments such as houses and certain sections of old US 150 were removed (except for the old US 150 bridge crossing Cedar Creek).
 The Hebron Methodist Church, the Vardeman/Holmes/Daws/Stephenson Family Cemetery, and a small section of Kentucky Route 1770 were relocated before the lake's impoundment.

 Cedar Creek Lake was included as part of the planning for the reconstruction of the 7.2 mi section of U.S. Highway 150 (designated the John Sims Highway) between Stanford and Crab Orchard by the KYTC.
-The construction of the earth-fill dam was at a cost of $4 million USD.
+The construction of the earth-fill dam was at a cost of US$4 million.
 Of the $4 million, the KYTC paid $3.5 million and Lincoln County paid $0.5 million.
 The Kentucky Department of Fish and Wildlife paid for the purchase of the 1600 acre of land needed for the lake at the cost of $4.1 million and paid $300,000 for the lake's three boat ramps, parking facilities, and courtesy docks.
 Total cost of the project was nearly $8.5 million.

 Future developments around Cedar Creek Lake will include a marina and a public beach (no completion date is known at this time).